-Seasoned faction members gain a magical ring bearing their faction's insignia.
-Your character's Magic Item Limit applies to this item and it can't be sold or traded.
+Adept faction members can choose to gain a magical ring bearing their faction's insignia.
+Your character's Magic Item Limit applies to this item and it can't be sold or traded but can be replaced with other items as you wish.
 The item gained is determined by their faction but is lost if you leave the faction.

 Faction Item

 All ring of protection

 Harpers ring of free action

 Order of the Gauntlet ring of fire resistance

 Emerald Enclave ring of animal influence

 Lords' Alliance ring of the ram

-7hentarim ring of evasion
+Zhentarim rina of evasion